-So many of us picked up new projects and hobbies during the pandemic.
+So many of us discovered new hobbies during the pandemic.
 I started this blog and I wrote a book, Hiking with Kids Virginia: 52 Great Hikes for Families.

-My book won’t be available until March 2022, but you can always pre-order (hint, hint).
-It was an incredible journey and one that led to a second book on coastal hiking trails.
+This first book came out in April 2022.
+It was an incredible journey and one that led to a second book on scenic coastal hiking trails.

 I had a great time tackling hiking trails all across the state to find the best ones for kids to include in the book.
-Ahead of the book release, I wanted to share my faves.
+Since then, I’ve hiked many more kid-friendly trails.

 The loop hike that begins at Difficult Run in Stream Valley Park and slowly makes its way to Great Falls Park truly is impossibly perfect.
 This may be my favorite hike.